peakpeak-github/TFTScroll/README.md

 Sample code to demonstrate non-repeating dynamic scrolling text on a TFT display.
 Optionally have fixed areas without scrolling at top and/or bottom of the display.
+Handles ASCII extended characters for åäöéü and more.

 See scroll.jpg